General Program Questions

 What are the class sizes?

 We keep class sizes small to ensure individualized attention and a supportive learning environment.
-We will enroll a maximum of 12 students our first year.
+We strive to have no more than a 12:1 student:teacher ratio.

 How is learning structured?